ChalmersGU-data-structure-courses/dsabook/src/markdown/03-sorting-simple/99f-quiz-analysis.md

 :::::::::: question ::::::::::
-If I is the number of inversions in an input array of n records, then Insertion Sort will require how many swaps?
+If I is the number of inversions in an input array of n records, then Insertion sort will require how many swaps?

 - [x] $I$
 - [ ] $n - I$